AlexandreLKlein/AlexandreLKlein/README.md

 I'm **Alexandre Klein**, a Software Engineer currently living in Novo Hamburgo, Brazil.

-Currently working @Fishtv, leading the dev team and taking care of our servers and satellite broadcast equipment

-Developing daily with Vue, Laravel and NuxtJs

 I'm also a Father 👶, Beer Brewer 🍺 and [Event venue owner](https://www.facebook.com/CasteloIndoorPark) 🎉

 #### Links